-For instance, Afternoon tea is one of signatures of Shangri-La.
-Shangri-La Tokyo, the first Shangri-La Hotels and Resorts hotel in Japan, used the signatures of Shangri-La.
-Afternoon Tea and connected the item with the special stories.
-Because guests cannot travel abroad due to coronavirus, five chefs from Shangri-La Hotels around the world, from Tokyo, Hong Kong, Singapore, Paris, and London collected the original recipes, used local ingredients and prepared their favorite dishes such as green-tea cakes and Beijing Duck rolls which enabled guests to feel like traveling to different countries.
-According to Kotler, et.al (2017) ‘when the content reaches key influencers in the intended audience group, that content is more likely to go viral.’
-In fact, influencers such as Yuki Kaneshiro (87,000 followers), Ayapom (36,000) followers), yuisho-ri (40,000 followers) have mentioned The Shangri-La Afternoon Tea and the story including five different Shangri-La Hotels’ sweets and foods, which would contribute to attracting possible guests.
+For instance, afternoon tea is one of the signatures of Shangri-La.
+Shangri-La Tokyo used the signature afternoon tea and connected it with special stories.
+Because guests cannot travel abroad because of coronavirus, five chefs from Shangri-La Hotels around the world (Tokyo, Hong Kong, Singapore, Paris, and London) collected original recipes, used local ingredients, and prepared their favorite dishes such as green-tea cakes and Beijing duck rolls, which enabled guests to feel like they were traveling to different countries.
+According to Kotler et al. (2017), “when the content reaches key influencers in the intended audience group, that content is more likely to go viral.”
+In fact, influencers such as Yuki Kaneshiro (87,000 followers), Ayapom (36,000 followers), and yuisho-ri (40,000 followers) mentioned Shangri-La’s afternoon tea and the story, including the five different Shangri-La Hotels’ sweets and foods, which contributed to attracting potential guests.